GUIDE 2024

 Asian Women Successes

 Working Asian women are more inclined to work in management and other related executive positions than women of different races and ethnicities.
-For example, approximately 53 percent of Asian women work in management or professional occupations, compared to 45 percent of employed white women, 36 percent of employed black women, and 27 percent of employed Hispanic women.
+For example, approximately 53 percent of Asian women work in management or professional occupations, compared to 45 percent of white women, 36 percent of black women, and 27 percent of Hispanic women.

 Women in Education and Health Sectors

-Studies show that 40 percent of employed Black women, 36 percent of employed White women, 32 percent of employed Asian women, and 30 percent of employed Hispanic women work in the education or healthcare industries
+Studies show that 40 percent of employed Black women, 36 percent of employed White women, 32 percent of employed Asian women, and 30 percent of employed Hispanic women work in the education or healthcare industries.

 Black Women Employment